 A number of certifications are available for nutrition professionals:

-- Certified Nutrition Specialists (CNSs) generally hold advanced degrees in nutrition or another health discipline and are credentialed by the Certification Board for Nutrition Specialists (CBNS).
+- Certified nutrition specialists (CNSs) generally hold advanced degrees in nutrition or another health discipline and are credentialed by the Board for Certification of Nutrition Specialists (BCNS).

 Necessary Skills and Qualities

 Nutritional counseling requires excellent organizational and analytical skills.
 These professionals must be able to listen and communicate effectively with patients, caretakers and other members of the treatment team.
-Changing lifelong dietary habits can be a long and difficult process, so nutritional counselors must have abundant patience and empathy in order to earn patients' trust and convince them to try new regimens and behaviors.
+Encouraging behavior change in lifelong dietary habits can be difficult, so nutritional counselors must have abundant patience and empathy in order to earn patients' trust and convince them to try new regimens and behaviors.